English country dancing to live music at Princeton Country Dancers

 responsible for organizing the weekly dances, planning special events, making policy decisions, organizing the music, handling finances, purchasing equipment and supplies."
 Responsibilities

 also include being in the rotation to manage opening and/or closing dances.
-The annual election of the 7 members of the Executive Committee is done electronically, and voting closed on March 21, 2023.

 Dance Safety Requirements for Admission to Dance

-Requirements for admission to the dance:
+Current requirements for admission to the dances:

 Admission